Skip to main content

 The images: config section

-On the first run, purgetss images injects an images: block into your existing purgetss/config.cjs (between brand: and theme:) with these defaults:
+On the first run, purgetss images adds an images: block to your existing purgetss/config.cjs between brand: and theme::

 ./purgetss/config.cjs